PEAL requirements since 25 February 2024 · old-label stock period ended 25 February 2026

 FSANZ & PEAL: Plain English Allergen Labelling

 Allergen rules in Australia and New Zealand come from the Food Standards Code maintained by FSANZ (Food Standards Australia New Zealand).
-The landmark reform is PEAL — Plain English Allergen Labelling (Proposal P1044): allergens must be declared with specific required names, in bold, both in the ingredient list and in a "Contains" summary statement.
-After a three-year transition and a two-year stock-in-trade period, PEAL has been fully in force since 25 February 2026.
+The landmark reform is PEAL — Plain English Allergen Labelling (Proposal P1044): allergens must be declared with specific required names, in bold, both in the ingredient list and in a "Contains" summary statement where required.
+The new rules took effect on 25 February 2024.
+Food packaged and labelled before that date could continue to be sold until 25 February 2026 if it met the previous declaration rules.

 The core idea is precision.
 Under PEAL, "tree nuts" is not a valid declaration — the label (and your staff) must name almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio or walnut specifically.
-Seafood splits into fish, crustacea and mollusc; wheat is declared separately from the gluten cereals.
-For food service, regulators such as the NSW Food Authority are explicit: businesses must be able to give customers the specific required name of any allergen in any dish, on request — general statements are insufficient.
+Seafood splits into fish, crustacea and mollusc; wheat is declared separately from relevant gluten cereals under the applicable conditions.
+For food service, check the Code and the current guidance of the relevant state, territory or New Zealand authority rather than copying packaged-label rules directly onto a menu.

 The FSANZ Allergens & Their Required Names